KernelCafe/welcome/README.md

 ## Getting access

-Send a PR adding a user entry to `users/alpha.yaml`.
+Send a PR adding your user name to `users/users.yaml`.

 Once the PR is merged, you will be able to SSH in to `<hostname>.kernel.cafe` with the SSH keys you have provided to GitHub.